greys-tools/twitch-overlay/README.md

 OAUTH_TOKEN= # your chat bot's token, optional

 PORT= # the port for your server
+DEV= # set to true or 1 when doing dev work.
+THIS TOOL WILL NOT WORK PROPERLY IF DEV ISN'T EMPTY
 ```

 - Client ID and secret are from your dev app